RXTX4816/OBD-KKL-KW1281-ARDUINO-TRIPCOMPUTER/README.md

 ## This repo depends on [KLineKWP1281Lib](https://github.com/domnulvlad/KLineKWP1281Lib)

 ## Welcome
-Simple trip computer for the Arduino Uno with a 16x2 Screen to display useful information in all VAG vehicles with the MARELLI 4LV ECU (VAG Number: 036906034AM).
+Simple trip computer for the Arduino Mega with a 480x320 Non-Touch Color Display Shield to display useful information in all VAG vehicles with the MARELLI 4LV ECU (VAG Number: 036906034AM).
 This includes most Golf mk4/Jetta/Bora from the years around 2000 that are limited to the K-Line communication and the KW1281 protocol.
 Newer cars since around 2005 began to adapt OBD-2 with CAN communication, that can be accessed through a ELM327 controller.
 No such simple controller exists currently for KKL.

 You can find the project files in the src directory.
 Domnulvlad's [KLineKWP1281Lib](https://github.com/domnulvlad/KLineKWP1281Lib) is a hard dependency and added as a submodule in ROOT/lib/KLineKWP1281Lib/...